severalnines/docs/user-guide/mysql/manage.rst

 		- source - The same client IP address will always reach the same server as long as no server goes down.

 * **Install from Package Manager**
-	- Install HAproxy package through package manager.
+	- Install HAProxy package through package manager.

 * **Build from Source**
 	- ClusterControl will compile the latest available source package downloaded from http://www.haproxy.org/#down.
 	- This option is only required if you intend to use the latest version of HAProxy or if you are having problem with the package manager of your OS distribution.
 Some older OS versions do not have HAProxy in their package repositories.

-Advanced Settings
-'''''''''''''''''
+**Advanced Settings**

 * **Stats Socket**
 	- Specify the path to bind a UNIX socket for HAproxy statistics.
 See `stats socket <http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#stats%20socket>`_.